Charissa-Lau/Profile-page-unswdevsoc/README.md

-for unsw devsoc trainee application!
+# for unsw devsoc trainee application!

 have fun:)

+Charissa Lau
+z5411192